CorboDiei/455_proj/README.md

 ### Previous Work

-I utilized the following pre-written code to fascilitate my job in this project:
+I utilized the following pre-written code/architectures to fascilitate my job in this project:

 - pytorch (torchvision)